Skip to content

 Standards

-Aim for a sixth grade reading level or lower.
+Aim for an 8th grade reading level or lower.
 Keep sentences short and simple.
 Use smaller, more common words.

-We recommend a sixth grade reading level because:
+We recommend an 8th grade reading level because:

-• Familiar words let people read with less effort.
+• It lets people read with less effort.

 • Kids who translate English content for their non-English-speaking parents can do this more easily.